May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: The Attack

-The above properties imply the following interpretation(s) for the rows of an attention matrix $A$. \begin{enumerate} \item The $j$ non-zero entries in the $j$-th row $A[j]$ of an attention matrix represent the attention given (by that attention head) to the first $j$ tokens when generating the $j+1$-th token. \item The $j$ non-zero entries in the $j$-th row $A[j]$ can be thought of as the weights of a convex combination over $j$ dimensions \item The $j$ non-zero entries in the $j$-th row $A[j]$ can be interpreted as the probability masses of a discrete probability distribution over a set of $j$ elements. \end{enumerate}
+The above properties imply the following interpretation(s) for the rows of an attention matrix $A$. \begin{enumerate}[itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item The first $j$ entries in the $j$-th row $A[j]$ of an attention matrix represent the attention given (by that head) to the first $j$ tokens when generating the $j+1$-th token. \item The first $j$ entries in the $j$-th row are the weights of a convex combination over $j$ dimensions \item The first $j$ entries in $A[j]$ are the probability masses of a discrete probability distribution over \{1, 2, \dots j\} \end{enumerate}